-On Twitter, the settings are similar but less sophisticated.
-The principle is the same, in that you supply Twitter with a cell phone number, and activate two-phase authentication.
-This will force Twitter to require a one-off passcode (sent by SMS to that number), each time you log on somewhere.
+On Twitter: The settings are similar but less sophisticated.
+The principle is the same; you supply Twitter with a cell phone number and activate two-factor authentication.
+This forces Twitter to require a one-off passcode (sent by SMS to that number) each time you log on.

-To access this setting, you need to access the Twitter options when you’re logged into your account on a computer.
-The settings menu is on the top right.
-Click “Settings and Privacy,” and then tick the box that says “Verify login requests.”
+To access this setting you will need to be logged into your account on a computer.
+The settings menu is in the top right.
+Click “Settings and Privacy” and then tick the box that says “Verify login requests.”

-When you do this, it makes sense to visit the “Mobile” menu on the same screen to double check that you have the correct and current mobile number set up - otherwise, your login codes could go to the wrong place.
-If you have trouble finding the options, or wish to set up two-phase authentication using Twitter’s mobile app, there’s a guide here.
+When you do this, it is worth checking the “Mobile” menu to double check that you have the correct mobile number set up - otherwise, your login codes could be sent to the wrong number.
+If you have trouble finding the options or wish to set up two-factor authentication using Twitter’s mobile app, there’s a guide here.

-Instagram’s two-step authentication is almost the same, but as Instagram is a mobile app, first and foremost, you activate the extra security from your phone.
+Instagram: Here two-step authentication is almost the same.
+However, because Instagram is primarily a mobile app, you must implement the extra security from your phone.

-All you need to do is open the Instagram app, then go to your profile.
-Access the settings menu by tapping the “settings” cog, then tap “Two-factor authentication,” and switch on the “Require security code” option.
-Again, you’ll need to make sure Instagram has your correct mobile number, or you could risk locking yourself out of your own account.
+Open the Instagram app and go to your profile.
+Access the settings menu by tapping the “settings” cog.
+Tap “Two-factor authentication” and switch on “Require security code.”
+Again, you’ll need to make sure Instagram has your correct mobile number, or you could risk locking yourself out of your account.
 If you have any trouble finding the options, there’s a guide on how to do this here.

-Two-step authentication is also available on Snapchat.
-Like the other networks, the feature requires you to receive a one-off numeric code via SMS to log on to the service on a new device.
-To switch this feature on, open Snapchat on your mobile device, and tap the Snapchat icon in the top left.
-Next, tap the “settings” cog icon in the top-right, select “Login Verification,” and follow the prompts.
-You can also use Google Authenticator as an option - details of this can be found towards the end of this guide.
+Two-factor authentication is also available on Snapchat.
+Like other networks, the feature requires you to receive a one-off numeric code via SMS.
+To switch this feature on, open Snapchat on your mobile device and tap the Snapchat icon in the top left.
+Next, tap the “settings” cog icon in the top-right, select “Login Verification” and follow the prompts.
+You can also use Google Authenticator (more on this later).

 Dangers of Facebook

-As we discussed in the introduction, criminals can and do make use of Facebook to gain information about your life and location.
-Despite this, studies show that a significant percentage of users don’t adjust their privacy settings, and many leave all of their Facebook activity visible to anyone who cares to look.
-This includes the people behind the staggering 270 Million fake or fraudulent accounts on the platform.
+Criminals often make use of Facebook to gain information about people's lives and location.
+Despite this, studies reveal that a significant percentage of users still fail to adequately adjust their privacy settings.
+This is frightening considering that there are 270 Million fake or fraudulent accounts on the platform.
 So what are the main dangers of Facebook?

-Unfortunately, the dangers don’t end with photos being shared more widely than is ideal.
-The sheer number of fake accounts (as mentioned above) illustrates just how many criminals and dishonest people there are on Facebook.
-Some may even be posing as your friends after copying their accounts - so always be wary if you get a friend request from someone who you’re sure you were already friends with.
+Unfortunately, the dangers don’t just relate to photos being shared.
+The sheer number of fake accounts on the platform illustrates just how many criminals people are circulating on Facebook.
+Some may even be posing as your friend after cloning their accounts.
+Which is why you must always be wary if you get a friend request from someone you thought you were already friends with.

-The intentions of Facebook’s dishonest users vary - some may be the burglars discussed above, trawling the network for people who are away on holiday with their valuables left unprotected.
-At the darker end of the scale are the fraudsters and sexual predators, using the platform to prey on vulnerable people.
-As I previously discussed in my guide to online safety for children, there are some shocking statistics around the proportion of youngsters who are approached by strangers online, and also around the number of teenagers who go on to meet online associates in real life.
+The intentions of dishonest users vary wildly.
+Some are burglars trawling the network for people who are away on holiday.
+And, on the darker end of the spectrum are fraudsters and sexual predators using the platform to prey on vulnerable people.
+As I previously discussed in my guide to online safety for children, there are some shocking statistics surrounding the proportion of youngsters who are approached by strangers online and the number of teenagers who go on to meet those strangers in real life.

 Facebook Privacy Settings

-Let’s start off by looking at just how “locked down” your Facebook profile is.
-If you’ve never played with your privacy settings before, you may be surprised at quite how much of your life you’re sharing with the world - including ex-friends, ex-partners, employers and business associates.
+Let’s check how “locked down” your Facebook profile is.
+If you’ve never altered your privacy settings before, you may be surprised to find out just how much of your life is public.

 Log on to Facebook on your computer and go to your profile page.
-Click the “...” (three dots) icon to the bottom right of your header picture, and select “View as…” You’ll then see your profile as “Public.”
-So this means you’re seeing everything a random Facebook user would see if they found you via Facebook’s search facility.
+Click the “...” (three dots) icon to the bottom right of your header picture and select “View as…” You’ll then see your profile as “Public.”
+This allows you to see everything a random Facebook user would see if they found you via Facebook’s search facility.

-If you’ve worked to lock down your account before, you may only see your header image and current profile picture.
-However, it’s more than likely you’ll also find that there are some photos, comments and perhaps even statuses visible to the world.
-In many cases, what you see may shock you, when you realize it’s visible to anyone who cares to look.
-If you’re wondering how this came to be, there are plenty of possible reasons.
-You may have photo albums (such as smartphone uploads) where the photos are automatically set to “public” view, or have your account set up in a way that other people can post to your timeline without permission.
+If you’ve made the effort to lock down your account before, you may only see your header image and current profile picture.
+However, it’s more than likely you’ll also find that there are some photos, comments, and perhaps even statuses visible to the world.
+In many cases, what you see may shock you.
+If you are wondering why this is - there are plenty of possible reasons.
+You may have photo albums (such as smartphone uploads) where the photos are automatically set to “public” view, or you may have your account set up in a way that other people can post to your timeline without permission.